2014 Stanley Cup playoffs: (A3) Montreal Canadiens vs. (M2) New York Rangers

-Western Conference Final
+Western Conference final

 (C3) Chicago Blackhawks vs. (P3) Los Angeles Kings

 This was the third playoff meeting between these two franchises, with Chicago having won both of their previous playoff meetings.
-This was a rematch of the previous year's Western Conference Final, which Chicago won in five games.
-This was the third straight Conference Finals appearance for the Kings, while it was Chicago's fourth trip to the Conference Finals since 2009.
+This was a rematch of the previous year's Western Conference final, which Chicago won in five games.
+This was the third straight conference finals appearance for the Kings, while it was Chicago's fourth trip to the conference finals since 2009.
 Chicago won all three games in this year's regular season series.

 The Kings eliminated the Blackhawks in seven games.
 Chicago took game one, 3–1, as Brandon Saad recorded a goal and assist, and Corey Crawford made 26 saves.
-In game two, the Kings scored six unanswered goals, including a hat trick from Jeff Carter, to come back from a 2–0 deficit to win 6–2.
+In game two, the Kings scored six unanswered goals, including a hat-trick from Jeff Carter, to come back from a 2–0 deficit to win 6–2.
 Jonathan Toews scored two goals in the first period of game three to give the Blackhawks a 2–1 lead after twenty minutes, but Los Angeles's second line of Carter, Tyler Toffoli, and Tanner Pearson created two second period goals and the Kings won 4–3.
 The Kings also dominated game four, building a 4–0 lead in the second period en route to a 5–2 victory.
 Although the Kings rallied to tie game five after falling behind 3–1 in the first period, Michal Handzus scored at 2:04 of double overtime to give the Blackhawks a 5–4 victory.
 Drew Doughty and Patrick Kane both had a goal and an assist in the third period of a back-and-forth game six, which the Blackhawks won 4–3.
 The Blackhawks scored the first two goals of game seven.
 The Kings cut the lead in half with a controversial goal when Kings forward, Jeff Carter, appeared to be offside.
 The Kings briefly tied the game on a goal by Justin Williams, only to have the Blackhawks regain a 4–3 lead after two Patrick Sharp goals.
-But Marian Gaborik converted Dustin Brown's rebound to tie the game in the third period, and at 5:47 of overtime Alec Martinez's wrist shot from the blue line deflected past Crawford to give the Kings a 5–4 victory and a spot in the Stanley Cup Finals, for the second time in three years.
+But Marian Gaborik converted Dustin Brown's rebound to tie the game in the third period, and at 5:47 of overtime Alec Martinez's wrist shot from the blue line deflected past Crawford to give the Kings a 5–4 victory and a spot in the Stanley Cup Final, for the second time in three years.

-Stanley Cup Finals
+Stanley Cup Final

 This was the third playoff meeting for these two teams, with the Rangers having won both previous series.
 They last met in the 1981 Preliminary Round, a best-of-five series which the Rangers won 3–1.
 This was the first major professional sports championship final between New York City and Los Angeles since the Dodgers beat the Yankees in the 1981 World Series in a strike-shortened season.